-Nowadays, the legalization of marijuana finds itself at all-time highs (pun totally intended), with 11 states allowing the sale of cannabis to anyone over the age of 21 and 33 states offering legal routes to obtaining medical marijuana.
-In states like California and Colorado, weed accounts for an ever-growing segment of their economies, with boutiques, cafes, restaurants, and other businesses with a focus on ganja popping up everywhere.
+In light of the upcoming weed-centric holiday, 4/20, and the fact that 11 states allow the sale of cannabis to anyone over the age of 21 and 33 states offer legal routes to obtaining medical marijuana, there is — at least for some — even more reason to celebrate.
+Depending on where you are — California or Colorado, say — the marijuana industry accounts for an ever-growing segment of their economies, with boutiques, cafes, restaurants, and other businesses with a focus on ganja popping up everywhere.

 Since marijuana can now be enjoyed out in the open (in certain states, at least), figuring out how to combine cannabis with different foods and beverages is an exciting challenge for hospitality professionals … and for ambitious home entertainers, too.
 If your idea of a great house party involves pairing your favorite strains of weed with your favorite bottles of vino, then we’ve got just the guide for you.
 We spoke with pro chefs, marijuana producers, and sommeliers to find out which wines they like to sip alongside a joint, a packed pipe, or a vape, and here’s the very useful information they shared.

 Approach wine-and-weed pairings in a similar way to food-and-wine pairings.